SAP/luigi/docs/authorization-configuration.md

 - **response_type** defaults to the **id_token**.
 Any other parameter that is added to oAuthData is also added to the authorization payload.
 - **nonceFn** provides a function that returns a string in order to override the default **nonce**.
 - **logoutFn** provides a function to override **logoutUrl** functionality for a custom logout.
 It needs to execute the function **logoutCallback()** after logout.

+### Third-party cookies and silent token refresh

+OpenID connect configuration lets you specify **automaticSilentRenew** option.
+When it is set to `true` Luigi will try to automatically renew the token before it expires.
+Be aware that this mechanism requires the browser to support third-party cookies.